Ibn Sayyad was a 13 years old boy, who also claimed prophethood, just like Muhammad.

 When Allah's Messenger had finished his prayer, he sat on the pulpit smiling and said: Every worshipper should keep sitting at his place.
 He then said: Do you know why I had asked you to assemble?
 They said: Allah and His Messenger know best.
 He said: By Allah.
 I have not made you assemble for exhortation or for a warning, but I have detained you here, for Tamim Dari, a Christian, who came and accepted Islam, told me something, which agrees with what I was telling, you about the Dajjal.
 He narrated to me that he had sailed in a ship along with thirty men of Bani Lakhm and Bani Judham and had been tossed by waves in the ocean for a month.
 Then these (waves) took them (near) the land within the ocean (island) at the time of sunset.
 They sat in a small side-boat and entered that island.
 There was a beast with long thick hair (and because of these) they could not distinguish his face from his back.
 They said: Woe to you, who can you be?
 Thereupon it said: I am al-Jassasa.
 They said: What is al-Jassasa?
 And it said: O people, go to this person in the monastery as he is very much eager to know about you.
 He (the narrator) said: When it named a person for us we were afraid of it lest it should be a devil.
 Then we hurriedly went on till we came to that monastery and found a well-built person there with his hands tied to his neck and having iron shackles between his two legs up to the ankles. ...
 He said: Inform me about the unlettered Prophet (i.e. Muhammad); what has he done?
 We said: He has come out from Mecca and has settled In Yathrib (Medina).
 He (the Dajjal) said: Do the Arabs fight against him?
 We said: Yes.
 He said: How did he deal with them?
 We informed him that he had overcome those in his neighbourhood and they had submitted themselves before him.
 Thereupon he said to us: Has it actually happened?
 We said: Yes.
 Thereupon he said: If it is so that is better for them that they should show obedience to him.
 I am going to tell you about myself and I am Dajjal and would be soon permitted to get out and so I shall get out and travel in the land, and will not spare any town where I would not stay for forty nights except Mecca and Medina as these two (places) are prohibited (areas) for me and I would not make an attempt to enter any one of these two.
 An angel with a sword in his hand would confront me and would bar my way and there would be angels to guard every passage leading to it; then Allah's Messenger striking the pulpit with the help of the end of his staff said: This implies Taiba meaning Medina.
 Have I not, told you an account (of the Dajjal) like this?
 'The people said: Yes, and this account narrated by Tamim Dari was liked by me for it corroborates the account which I gave to you in regard to him (Dajjal) at Medina and Mecca.

-This hadith claims that Dajjal asked people that they should show obedience to Muhammad {Thereupon he said: If it is so that is better for them that they should show obedience to him. }.
+This hadith claims that Dajjal asked people that they should show obedience to Muhammad {If it is so that is better for them that they should show obedience to him}.

-Moreover, according to the story of Tamim Dari, Dajjal is unable to enter Medina, while Ibn Sayyad himself lived in Medina.
+Furthermore, according to Tamim Dari's account, the Dajjal was incapable of entering Medina, while Ibn Sayyad himself resided in Medina.

-Excuse by Islam apologists: Ibn Sayyad was not Dajjal, but Satan himself
+Excuse by Islam apologists: Ibn Sayyad was not the Dajjal, but Satan himself

 The scholars were confused by the reports about Ibn Sayyaad.
 Some scholars said that he was the Dajjaal, and others said that he was not.
 Both groups had evidence (daleel) for what they said, and their views conflicted a great deal.
 Ibn Hajar tried to reconcile the two views by saying: the best way in which we may reconcile what is said in the hadeeth of Tameem al-Daari and the view that Ibn Sayyaad was the Dajjaal is to say that the Dajjaal is the exact same person whom Tameem al-Daari saw chained up, and that Ibn Sayyaad was a shaytaan (a devil) who appeared in the image of the Dajjaal at that time.
 (Fath al-Baari, 13/328)